hotNipi/node-red-contrib-ui-state-trail/README.md

 Configure at least 2 states.
 Type of state can be <code>string</code>, <code>number</code> or <code>boolean</code>.
 States can be configured with mixing the types.
 States <code>true</code> (boolean) and <code>"true"</code> (string) treated as different states.

+### Blank label
+Text to show when there is not yet enough data to display the chart.

 ### Input

 <code>msg.payload</code> should carry one of configured states.